Applied Health Sciences Major (BS)

 - 2

-Students completing this concentration may substitute CHEM 115 Chemical Science/CHEM 215 Organic and Biochemistry for CHEM 101 General Chemistry I/CHEM 103 General Chemistry Lab I and CHEM 102 General Chemistry II/CHEM 104 General Chemistry Lab II.
+Students completing this concentration may substitute CHEM 115 Chemical Science/CHEM 215 Organic and Biochemistry for CHEM 101 General Chemistry I and CHEM 102 General Chemistry II/CHEM 104 General Chemistry Lab II.

 Pre-Athletic Training